 - Disability Services will email you to advise you of the cut-off date after which you will not be able to change your provisions until the next semester.

-- Exams Branch, not Disability Services, will contact you via email prior to exam week confirming your provisions and the details of the day, time and place your exams will be held.
+- The Exams Team, not Disability Services, will contact you via email prior to exam week confirming your provisions and the details of the day, time and place your exams will be held.

-- When you receive the email from Exams Branch it is important that you check that the exam adjustments are as you discussed with your Disability Adviser.
+- When you receive the email from Exams Team it is important that you check that the exam adjustments are as you discussed with your Disability Adviser.

 - If you believe that the exam adjustments in the email are not the same as outlined in your Letter of Support please contact Disability Services immediately via email.